Table of Contents

 The half-life determines the length of the drug’s effect.
 However, it is not the only factor, as simply calculating half-life assumes the body to be a single compartment.
 In reality, drugs exhibit multi compartment pharmacokinetics (i.e., distribution in different tissue and fluid spaces), which affects the “true” half-life (see the volume of distribution below).

-This is the fraction of the (unchanged form of) drug that is absorbed from its site of administration and reaches the systemic circulation.
+Refers to the amount of the drug that is absorbed from its site of administration and reaches the systemic circulation.

 Bioavailability = Bioavailable dose/Administered dose